Rohit Gandhi

-Rohit Gandhi is an Indian journalist and cameraman.
-He was the Editor-in-chief of World is One News (WION) and DNA India.
+Rohit Gandhi is an international journalist.
+He was the founder and editor-in-chief of World is One News (WION) and DNA India.

 Education

-In 1989, Gandhi enrolled in University of Delhi for his undergraduate education.
+In 1989, Gandhi enrolled at the University of Delhi for his undergraduate education.
 He was awarded the degree of Bachelor of Arts (Hons.)
 Sociology and Anthropology in 1992.

-In 1992, after completing his graduation, he went to University of Pune for further studies.
-Here, he was studying for a master's degree in Communication and Media Studies.
+In 1992, after completing his graduation, he went to the University of Pune for further studies.
+There, he studied for a master's degree in Communication and Media Studies.

 In 1999, he went to Carleton University in Canada to study broadcast journalism.
-He completed his study the next year and achieved a master's degree in Broadcast Journalism.
+He completed his studies the next year and achieved a master's degree in Broadcast Journalism.

 Career

 From 2000 to 2006, he was a producer at CNN.

-Between 2015 and 2017, he was the Editor-in-chief of Zee Media CL (Digital), WION and DNA India.
+Between 2015 and 2017, he was the editor-in-chief of Zee Media CL (Digital), WION and DNA India.

-Rohit founded Democracy News Live a digital news network in 2017.
+Gandhi set up Democracy News Live, a digital news network, in 2017.